jlund/spotify-export/README.md

 Running the command on the included test.txt file will produce the following output:

-    1. Wildest Moments - Jessie Ware
+    1. Wildest Moments -- Jessie Ware -- Devotion
-    2. The Twist - Frightened Rabbit
+    2. The Twist -- Frightened Rabbit -- The Midnight Organ Fight
-    3. Dark Star - POLIÇA
+    3. Dark Star -- POLIÇA -- Give You The Ghost
-    4. Love Get Out Of My Way - Monarchy
+    4. Love Get Out Of My Way -- Monarchy -- Around The Sun
-    5. Cookie - The Presets
+    5. Cookie -- The Presets -- Down Down Down
-    6. Make You Mine - Miami Horror
+    6. Make You Mine -- Miami Horror -- Bravado
-    7. Don't Deny Your Heart - Hot Chip
+    7. Don't Deny Your Heart -- Hot Chip -- In Our Heads
-    8. The Drummer - Niki & The Dove
+    8. The Drummer -- Niki & The Dove -- Instinct
-    9. Not In Love - Crystal Castles and Robert Smith
+    9. Not In Love -- Crystal Castles and Robert Smith -- (II)
-    10. Anyway You Choose To Give It - The Black Ghosts
+    10. Anyway You Choose To Give It -- The Black Ghosts -- The Black Ghosts

 Listening to the songs might be fun too.